MultiSafepay/docs/content/my-account/partner-account/api-onboarding/add-websites.md

 3. [Get website](#get-a-website): Retrieve a single website by its identifier.
 4. [Update website](#update-a-website): Update a website.

-### About parameters
-For every parameter, we specify whether it's _required_ or _optional_.
-However, this label refers only to the technical requirements for valid API requests.
-To process credit card transactions with the website [API key](/set-up-your-account/site-id-api-key-secure-code), expected minimum and maximum order values need to be supplied.
-Furthermore, the [notification URL](/developer/api/notification-url/) is required to receive [transaction status](/about-payments/multisafepay-statuses/) updates.
-However, this information may also be provided at a later time.

 ## Authentication
 All four website requests require a partner account API key.
 For more information, email your partner manager.